Complementary Health Approaches

 Frequently Asked Questions

-24. What has research shown about complementary approaches for low back pain?
+24. What has research shown about complementary health approaches for pain?

 For low back pain, acupuncture, massage, progressive relaxation, spinal manipulation, and yoga may be helpful.